 Call 610-559-3245 for locations.

-Friday, August 4: Baked meatloaf w/ gravy, oven browned potatoes, red beets, wheat bread w/ margarine, tapioca pudding.
+Friday, Sept.
+29: Vegetable juice, baked meatloaf with gravy, oven browned potatoes, seasoned roasted broccoli, wheat bread w/ margarine, tapioca pudding.

 Call 610-782-3254 for locations.

 Wednesday, Sept.
 27: Salisbury steak, whipped potatoes, Brussels sprouts, cookie.

 Thursday, Sept.
 28: Turkey w/gravy, biscuit, peas and carrots, Mandarin oranges.

 Friday, Sept.
 29: Chicken Caesar salad, oatmeal cookie, fresh fruit.

 The Baum School of Art has awarded full, half and quarter scholarships to nearly 60 students from age five through 17 during the closing reception of their “Children and Teen Student Exhibition” in the David E. Rodale and Rodale Family Galleries.

 Executive director Shannon Fugate emceed the event, where event sponsors Mike and Wendy Stout of Stout Associates, LLC presented certificates to the enthusiastic scholarship recipients.
 Full tuition scholarships were given to art students...